Genivia/ugrep/README.md

 <a name="context"/>

 ### Displaying context with -A, -B, -C, and -y

+    -A NUM, --after-context=NUM
+            Print NUM lines of trailing context after matching lines.
+Places a --group-separator between contiguous groups of matches.
+See also the -B, -C, and -y options.
+    -B NUM, --before-context=NUM
+            Print NUM lines of leading context before matching lines.
+Places a --group-separator between contiguous groups of matches.
+See also the -A, -C, and -y options.
+    -C[NUM], --context[=NUM]
+            Print NUM lines of leading and trailing context surrounding each match.
+The default is 2 and is equivalent to -A 2 -B 2.
+Places a --group-separator between contiguous groups of matches.
+            No whitespace may be given between -C and its argument NUM.
+    -y, --any-line
+            Any matching or non-matching line is output.
+Non-matching lines are output with the `-' separator as context of the matching lines.
+            See also the -A, -B, and -C options.

 To display 2 lines of context before and after a matching line (note that `-C2` should not be specified as `-C 2` as per GNU/BSD grep exception that ugrep